Women in Love (film): Shooting

 Filming started 25 September 1968 and took place in northern England and Switzerland.
 The opening scene with credits was shot at what is now Crich Tramway Museum in Derbyshire.
 It took sixteen weeks and was budgeted at $1.65 million but came in at $1.5 million "because everyone was helpful," says Kramer, including key participants taking a percentage.
 Jackson was pregnant during filming.

 The film features a famous nude wrestling scene between Bates and Reed.
 Kramer says Reed turned up to the shoot drunk and got Bates drunk.
 "I had to get drunk before I exposed myself on camera," said Reed.

+The wrestling scene caused the film to be banned altogether in Turkey.

 Russell said he regretted omitting a scene where the sisters went to London "where they sample la vie boheme.
 It helped form their characters and explains their subsequent behaviour.
-And at least two of the actors were miscast.
-Another had to be replaced after his second appearance.
+At least two of the actors were miscast while another had to be replaced after his second appearance.
 But none of that matters when a movie turns you on.
 You can have brilliant camerawork, great editing, a fine script and good acting, but it don't mean a thing if it ain't got that swing."